dmora127/tutorial-ospool-minimap/README.md

 ### Software

-In this tutorial, we created several *starter* apptainer containers, including tools like: Dorado, SAMtools, Minimap, and Sniffles2.
-These containers can serve as a *jumping-off* for you if you need to install additional software for your workflows.
+In this tutorial, we created a *starter* apptainer containers for Minimap2.
+This container can serve as a *jumping-off* for you if you need to install additional software for your workflows.

 Our recommendation for most users is to use "Apptainer" containers for deploying their software.
 For instructions on how to build an Apptainer container, see our guide [Using Apptainer/Singularity Containers](https://portal.osg-htc.org/documentation/htc_workloads/using_software/containers-singularity/).